remix-run/react-router/decisions/0002-lazy-route-modules.md

 ];
 ```

-So in the end, the work for `lazy()` introduced support for `route.Component` and `route.ErrorBoundary`, which can be statically or lazily defined. `element`/`errorElement` will be considered deprecated in data routers and may go away in version 7.
+So in the end, the work for `lazy()` introduced support for `route.Component` and `route.ErrorBoundary`, which can be statically or lazily defined.
+They will take precedence over `element`/`errorElement` if both happen to be defined, but for now both are acceptable ways to define routes.
+We think we'll be expanding the `Component` API in the future for stronger type-safety since we can pass it inferred-type `loaderData` etc. so in the future that _may_ become the preferred API.

 ### Interruptions